 T-shirts: Wash at 40 degrees centigrade, by hand or by machine.
 We do not recommend tumble drying.
 Wash dark colors separately with a color detergent.

-Leather Accessories (Bullwhips, Belts, gloves): These Leather goods should be oiled with Pecard (or any other leather care products) about once a year depending on use.
+Leather Accessories (Bullwhips, Belts, Shoes/Boots, Gloves): These Leather goods should be oiled with Pecard (or any other leather care products) about once a year depending on use.

 Bags: It is best to spot wash occasionally.